Back to BlogPPC

 Can you lose your Google Guaranteed badge?

-Yes.
-Google can revoke the badge if your insurance lapses, your license expires, you fail a re-verification check, or you accumulate too many customer complaints.
-Google periodically re-verifies businesses, so keep your documentation current.
-If your badge is revoked, your LSA ads stop running immediately until the issue is resolved.
+Yes, Google can revoke the badge if your insurance lapses, your contractor's license expires, you fail a re-verification check, or you accumulate too many unresolved customer complaints.
+Google periodically re-verifies businesses—sometimes annually, sometimes more frequently in high-complaint categories.
+If your badge is revoked, your LSA ads stop running immediately and you lose visibility in the local service pack until the issue is resolved.
+Prevent this by setting calendar reminders 60 days before your insurance and license renewal dates, keeping your documentation uploaded and current in your LSA account, and responding promptly to all customer disputes through the LSA dashboard.
+One resolved complaint rarely causes revocation; a pattern of unresolved disputes is what triggers Google's review process.

 How long does it take to get Google Guaranteed?